codeforequity-at/botium-connector-alexa-avs/README.md

 After we got speech response from Alexa, there is a possibility to send the expected Alexa answer as text with this audio to Google STT.
 Google will use this as [hint](https://cloud.google.com/speech-to-text/docs/basics#phrase-hints).

+If this flag is true, then the test is not strict.
+It can accept small differences between answer of Alexa, and our expectations in testcase.
+Because Google STT corrects the difference.

+If this flag is false, then the test is strict.
+A test can fail even if the answer of Alexa, and our expectations in testcase are the same.
+Just because Google STT doesn't translate well.

 ## Open Issues and Restrictions
 * If a text is very long (more thousand), then connector dies because AVS error.
 Long messages should be sent in chunks.
 * Stream/connection create/close optimalization.
 Create/close global, for dialog, or for question-answer pair?